 This program is primarily a collaborative one.
-While there are opportunities to develop your skills individually, a significant portion of assignments and live virtual class activities are team-based, and require a commitment from all students to engage in the creative collaboration process.
+While there are opportunities to develop your skills individually, a core goal of this program is to prepare students to collaborate in multidisciplinary creative teams.
+A significant portion of assignments and live virtual class activities are team-based, and require a commitment from all students to engage in the creative collaboration process.

 The composition of each cohort is intentionally diverse, with a mix of professionals who have worked in different industries and health professions, as well as students entering directly from undergraduate and graduate programs.
+As such, students are expected to be at differing levels of experience in design, art, science, and research.